grygy/pv217-microservices-materials/04/README.md

 ORM is a technique that lets you query and manipulate data in a database using an object-oriented paradigm.
 Thus, instead of writing SQL queries, you can write Java code to perform the same operations.

 It introduces abstraction between the database and the application.
-You can change more easily the database without changing the application code.
+You can change the database more easily without changing the application code.

 ### Persistence with Panache

 Panache is ORM layer for Quarkus.
 It is based on Hibernate ORM and Hibernate Reactive.

-For both PanacheEntity and PanacheRepository, you can see examples bellow.
+For both PanacheEntity and PanacheRepository, you can see examples below.

 ## Active record vs repository